-The last several days have been marked by more than 18,000 tremors and earthquakes in Iceland, indicating a likely volcanic eruption not far from the international airport of Keflavík.
-The earthquakes have been felt in the capital Reykjavik and surrounding villages, causing several sleepless nights for the people in Grindavík village which is closest to the area.
+The last few days have been marked by many thousands (!) tremors and earthquakes in Iceland, indicating yet again a likely volcanic eruption not far from last year´s Fagradalsfjall and the international airport of Keflavík.
+The earthquakes have been felt in the capital Reykjavik and surrounding villages, causing especially several sleepless nights for the people in Grindavík village which is closest to the area.

 Specifically, the type of tremors and pulses detected are similar to what’s detected when magma moves a few kilometers below the earth’s surface.
 If the magma does reach the surface, Icelandic authorities say it’s unlikely it will be a dramatic explosion.
 Instead, the eruption could be an effusive (or “fissure vent”) event where lava pours out of a crack in the earth’s surface.
 That likelihood, plus Litli Hrútur’s location over 30 kilometers south of Reykjavik, has kept most Icelanders feeling safe.

-The area of the recent volcanic activity in Iceland - Þráinsskjaldarhraun
+The area of the recent volcanic activity in Iceland - Fagradalsfjall

 If there were an eruption of Litli Hrútur, also referred to as "Þráinsskjaldarhraun", the landscape of the area could be permanently changed.
 This is the nature of any volcanic region: lava changes the terrain by adding layers of new earth as magma travels, cools and dries.
 This was last seen in Iceland after the Eyjafjallajökull eruption, which formed new hills and mountaintops all around the area.